Primary amoebic meningoencephalitis: Cause

-The release of cytotoxic molecules in the central nervous system results in extensive tissue damage and necrosis, such as damage to the olfactory nerve through lysis of nerve cells and demyelination.
+The release of cytotoxic molecules in the central nervous system leads to extensive tissue damage and necrosis, such as damage to the olfactory nerve through lysis of nerve cells and demyelination.
 Specifically, the olfactory nerve and bulbs become necrotic and hemorrhagic.
 Spinal flexion leads to nuchal rigidity, or stiff neck, due to the stretching of the inflamed meninges.
 The increase in intracranial pressure stimulates the area postrema to create nausea sensations which may lead to brain herniation and damage to the reticular formation.
-Ultimately, the increase in cerebrospinal fluid from inflammation of the meninges increases intracranial pressure and leads to the destruction of the central nervous system.
-Although the exact pathophysiology behind the seizures caused by PAM is unknown, scientists speculate that the seizures arise from altered meningeal permeability caused by increased intracranial pressure.
+Ultimately, the increase in cerebrospinal fluid from inflammation of the meninges increases intracranial pressure to an extent that leads to the destruction of the central nervous system.
+Although the exact pathophysiology behind the seizures caused by PAM is unknown, it is speculated that the seizures arise from altered meningeal permeability caused by increased intracranial pressure.

 Pathogenesis

 Naegleria fowleri propagates in warm, stagnant bodies of fresh water (typically during the summer months), and enters the central nervous system after insufflation of infected water by attaching itself to the olfactory nerve.
-It then migrates through the cribriform plate and into the olfactory bulbs of the forebrain, where it multiplies itself greatly by feeding on nerve tissue.
+It then migrates through the cribriform plate and into the olfactory bulbs of the forebrain, where it rapidly multiplies by feeding on nerve tissue.

 Diagnosis

 N. fowleri can be grown in several kinds of liquid axenic media or on non-nutrient agar plates coated with bacteria.
-Escherichia coli can be used to overlay the non-nutrient agar plate and a drop of cerebrospinal fluid sediment is added to it.
-Plates are then incubated at 37 °C and checked daily for clearing of the agar in thin tracks, which indicate the trophozoites have fed on the bacteria.
+Escherichia coli can be used to overlay the non-nutrient agar plate, and a drop of cerebrospinal fluid sediment is added to it.
+Plates are then incubated at 37 °C and checked daily for clearing of the agar in thin tracks, which indicates the trophozoites have fed on the bacteria.

 Detection in water is performed by centrifuging a water sample with E. coli added, then applying the pellet to a non-nutrient agar plate.
 After several days, the plate is microscopically inspected and Naegleria cysts are identified by their morphology.
 Final confirmation of the species' identity can be performed by various molecular or biochemical methods.

 Confirmation of Naegleria presence can be done by a so-called flagellation test, where the organism is exposed to a hypotonic environment (distilled water).
 Naegleria, in contrast to other amoebae, differentiates within two hours into the flagellate state.
-Pathogenicity can be further confirmed by exposure to high temperature (42 °C): Naegleria fowleri is able to grow at this temperature, but the nonpathogenic Naegleria gruberi is not.
+Pathogenicity can be further confirmed by exposure to high temperature (42 °C): Naegleria fowleri can grow at this temperature, but the nonpathogenic Naegleria gruberi can not.